Simply defined, “Paper trading is a simulated trading process in which would be investors can ‘practice’ investing without committing real money.”

 TD Ameritrade’s software, ThinkorSwim, is second to none, but it is not user-friendly.
 Paper trading will give you the opportunity to play, explore, and learn their systems.

 Stock market games should be avoided at all costs.
 They do nothing but promote poor and reckless trading.
-The only way to win in these games is to take big risks and hope for big games.
+The only way to win in these games is to take significant risks and hope for big gains.

 A paper money account is a great way to learn how to trade without wasting actual money.
 I got my start in a paper money account and continue to use paper money when practicing new strategies and techniques.